kshitij12345/torchnnprofiler/README.md

 )
 ```

 As expected, we see that `linear2` takes much longer than `linear1` for both forward and backward.
+For more examples, checkout the `examples` directory.

+**Note**: This is not a benchmarking utility like `timeit` or `pytorch.utils.benchmark` which run a piece of code multiple times to capture more accurate timings

 #### Motivation

 While training a model, it is important to know about the performance characteristics of the model, especially, if it will be deployed in production.
-To that end, knowing how long each layer takes for computation can help you find bottlenecks so that you can take an appropriate action.
+To that end, knowing how long each layer takes for computation can help you find bottlenecks.

-#### Why nnprofiler instead of torch.profiler?
+#### Why `nnprofiler` instead of `torch.profiler`?

 PyTorch already ships with a utility to profile your code, so why another?
 It's simple that each of them target different use-case and work at different levels.